 >See also: The global smart city drive gaining traction

 Society needs to find that sweet spot between technological innovation and natural development.
-Inviting citizens to take part in the ‘smartening’ of their city could help realise this, and once the layman starts to reap the rewards there will be no looking back.
+Inviting citizens to take part in the ‘smartening’ of their city could help realise this, and once the layman starts to reap the rewards in reality there will be no looking back.

 In much the same way that all large-scale inventions change society, from the creation of fire to mobile phones, the human race will adapt to a new normal and find space within a smart city to evolve, innovate and create – just as they always have done.